-As a six-year college student, and an English major at that, my first apartment was furnished with mostly overturned cardboard boxes and plastic milk crates.
+As a six-year college student, and an English major at that, my first apartment was furnished with mostly overturned cardboard boxes and plastic milk crates, unless we got lucky and found a couch on the side of the street.
 While it was easy to move, it was difficult to entertain friends and family with milk crate seating and cardboard end tables.
 So we eventually had to move on and get real furniture.
 And then, as soon as we can afford furniture that we’re not ashamed of, we have to get rid of the furniture that we are ashamed of.
 If you’re at that point, then this article is for you.

 There are better ways to get rid of unwanted furniture than by chucking it off a cliff Arlo-Guthrie style, filling up landfills, and generally killing the whales (and whatever it lands on).
 And we don’t want to kill those whales.
 Also, furniture sucks to move.
 And there are better options available for getting rid of home furnishings than just tossing them in the backyard and waiting for that next tornado to get rid of it.
 In fact, there are a lot of ecologically friendly, cheap, and easy ways to get rid of that old stuff.
 Some of them can even be tax deductible.
 And you won’t be killing the whales.
 It’s win-win.